 The middle half of the occupation earned between $74,980 and $163,320.

 Based on where those lawyers work:

 Local government was $82,590

 State government was $78,540

-For someone to determine what they should be making simply based on the fact they are an architect is foolish.
+For someone to determine what they should be making in terms of compensation simply based on the fact they are an architect is foolish.
 There are extremely competent architects out there that don’t make a big salary because they don’t have commensurate abilities to run an office, or communicate, or manage the time spent working on a project.
-There are also architects out there that are doing tilt-wall construction warehouses and site adapting Circuit City’s and Taco Bells that are getting rich.
+There are also architects out there that are doing tilt-wall construction warehouses and site-adapting Circuit City’s and Taco Bells that are getting rich.

-The most important thing for anyone considering a career in architecture is to try and determine what you like and what type of projects your skill set is best suited.
-IF you can do that, than regardless of what your paycheck is, you will be rich.
+The most important thing for anyone considering a career in architecture is to try to determine what you like and what type of projects your skill set is best suited.
+If you can do that, then regardless of what your paycheck is, you will be rich.